je-nunez/subsegment-tcp-speeds-l7/README.md

 Example:

-      This is an example with four hosts making up the chain of sub-segments in the network, A<->B, B<->C, C<->D:
+      This is an example with four hosts making up the chain of communication sub-segments in the network, the client A works with (connects to) B, B to C, and C to Z. B can be in another co-location or geographically remote in comparison to A, or be an entry point with heavy-load to another network, etc. The same applies with C in comparison to B, it can be in another co-location or geographically remote in comparison to C, etc; and so on in this time-sensitive computer network.

            source host A:

                     subsegment-tcp-speeds.py  --forward-to  <host-B>:9000

-                        In this case, A forwards its standard-input to the proxy at B, and gets its answer (and time-delay stats) from B. B can be in another co-location or geographically remote, or be an entry point with heavy-load to another network, etc.
+                        In this case, A forwards its standard-input to the proxy at B, and gets its answer (and time-delay stats) from B.

            intermediate host B:

                     subsegment-tcp-speeds.py  --listen  '*:9000'  --forward-to  <host-C>:9000

-                        In this case, B forwards its standard-input to the proxy at C, and gets its answer (and time-delay stats) from C. The location of C may be remote in reference to B, as in the first communication sub-segment A<->B.
+                        In this case, B forwards its standard-input to the proxy at C, and gets its answer (and time-delay stats) from C.

            intermediate host C: